Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Weak existence

+Existence of this weak solution is already justified in the Proposition \ref{pro22}.
+Here the positive-definite matrix-function $\sqrt{A[t,x,\mu]}$ is defined via the Cauchy-Riesz-Dunford formula (\ref{contour}), or, equivalently, (\ref{sqrta2}).

-with some $d$-dimensional Wiener process $(\tilde W_t, \, t\ge 0)$ on some probability space and where $\mu_s$ stands for the distribution of $\tilde X_s$.
-Without losing a generality we may and will assume that on the same probability space there exists another \emph{independent} $d_1$-dimensional Wiener process $(\bar W_t, \, t\ge 0)$.
+Further, without loss of generality we may and will assume that on the same probability space there exists another \emph{independent} $d_1$-dimensional Wiener process $(\overline{W}_t, \, t\ge 0)$.
 Let $I$ denote a $d_1\times d_1$-dimensional unit matrix and let